open5e/open5e/source/monsters/monsters_a-z/O/otyugh.rst

 **Tentacle**: *Melee Weapon Attack*: +6 to hit, reach 10 ft., one target. *Hit*: 7 (1d8 + 3) bludgeoning damage
 plus 4 (1d8) piercing damage.
-If the target is Medium or smaller, it is grappled (escape DC 13) and restrained until the grapple ends.
+If the target is Medium or smaller, it is :ref:`srd:grappled` (escape DC 13) and :ref:`srd:restrained` until the grapple ends.
 The otyugh has two tentacles, each of which can grapple one target.

-**Tentacle Slam**: The otyugh slams creatures grappled by it into each other or a solid surface.
-Each creature must succeed on a DC 14 Constitution saving throw or take 10 (2d6 + 3) bludgeoning damage and be stunned until the end of the otyugh's next turn.
-On a successful save, the target takes half the bludgeoning damage and isn't stunned.
+**Tentacle Slam**: The otyugh slams creatures :ref:`srd:grappled` by it into each other or a solid surface.
+Each creature must succeed on a DC 14 Constitution saving throw or take 10 (2d6 + 3) bludgeoning damage and be :ref:`srd:stunned` until the end of the otyugh's next turn.
+On a successful save, the target takes half the bludgeoning damage and isn't :ref:`srd:stunned`.